Graffioh/graffioh/mds/notes/react.md

 ---

-never nest component function definitions because of this
+never nest component function definitions because the state will reset like in these 2 photos if you change some nested component

 ![img-nesting-1](https://react.dev/_next/image?url=%2Fimages%2Fdocs%2Fdiagrams%2Fpreserving_state_diff_same_pt1.dark.png&w=1920&q=75)

 ![img-nesting-2](https://react.dev/_next/image?url=%2Fimages%2Fdocs%2Fdiagrams%2Fpreserving_state_diff_same_pt2.dark.png&w=1920&q=75)

----
+## Reducer

 > convert State to a **Reducer** to simplify states when there are a lot of updates across many event handlers